 Another physiological response to attraction involves a quickened heartbeat.
 It’s not like you can easily take someone’s pulse while you’re on a date, but luckily there’s another, more obvious sign: faster breathing.
 If someone’s heart rate is up, they are more likely to breathe faster and also have warmer palms.

 Catching someone’s gaze happens all the time and doesn’t necessarily mean anything.
-If you lock eyes multiple times, however, especially if the eye contact is sustained, then it is definitely a sign that something more may be going on.
+If you lock eyes multiple times, however, especially if they are maintaining eye contact, then it is definitely a good sign that something more may be going on.
 With one-on-one conversation, this can be particularly significant.
-For example, if you have frequent and sustained eye contact, chances are there’s mutual attraction.
+For example, if you have frequent and sustained eye contact, chances are there’s mutual attraction, especially if their pupils dilate.
 On the other hand, if one person’s eyes constantly shift focus, it is unlikely that they’re fully engaged in the interaction.

 Speed of Movement

-In general, people demonstrating romantic interest will engage in preening behaviors, and these include hair touching.
+In general, people demonstrating a strong sign of romantic interest will engage in preening behaviors, and these include hair touching.
 For example, a woman may nervously or suggestively play with her hair when she’s attracted to someone, while a man may sweep his hand through his hair.
 These movements often indicate attraction, but not always, so use your best judgment.

 Moments of Touching